 For many people, Rebel without a Cause is mainly of interest because of its star, the late, great – and, as some would inevitably have it, ‘legendary’ – James Dean.
-Now, legend or not, Dean was undeniably an actor of considerable talent and influence, which is one reason why BFI Southbank is reviving, in new 4K digital restorations, all three of the features he starred in before his premature demise at the age of 24.
+Now, legend or not, Dean was undeniably an actor of considerable talent and influence, though he only starred in two other films (East of Eden, 1955; Giant, 1956) before his premature demise at the age of 24.
 For me, however, the primary point of interest of Rebel without a Cause – surely the finest of the three movies – is that it was directed by the likewise late, great (but not remotely ‘legendary’, thank heavens) Nicholas Ray.

 Due both to Dean and to its status as one of the first movies to take a properly informed, intelligent and sympathetic look at disaffected young Americans, Rebel without a Cause is Ray’s best known film.
 In some ways, that’s a pity, because there are others just as good.
 In a Lonely Place (1951), The Lusty Men (1952) and Bigger than Life (1956) are probably his greatest films, with They Live by Night (1949), On Dangerous Ground (1951), Johnny Guitar (1954), Bitter Victory (1957) and Rebel without a Cause (1955) itself close on their heels.

 If Ray’s career was uneven – partly because he had to take on a few films to keep RKO honcho Howard Hughes happy, partly because he occasionally fell out with producers, and partly because he had his own problems with drink and drugs – the overall standard of most of his films was very high.
 Ray’s least memorable films – the studio chores – are not bad; they’re simply rather anonymous.
 Whereas most of his work feels unusually heartfelt, impassioned, personal.